nkuttler/django-webmaster-verification/README.rst

 README
 ======

-This application allows various webmaster tools to verify that a django site is managed by you.
+This application allows various webmaster tools to verify that a Django site is managed by you.

 The only supported method of verification is by accessing a file on your